 Mineral Foundation: Alima Pure Satin Matte Foundation

-$28.00 Mineral powder foundation is the first makeup that I loved.
+$28.00.
+Mineral powder foundation is the first makeup that I loved.
 Back then my skin was more oily than dry (it’s the reverse now).
-Mineral foundation evened my complexion and conquered shininess but still made me look like I wasn’t wearing makeup.
+Mineral foundation evened my complexion and conquered shininess.
+But I still looked like I wasn’t wearing makeup.
 With 45 shades, the Satin Matte Foundation is more inclusive than most other foundations.

 Sustainability: Alima Pure is another Certified B Corporation.
 Alima Pure maintains 100% carbon neutrality by offsetting carbon emissions, participates in 1% for the Planet (donates 1% of gross revenue to environmental organizations) and is cruelty free.